stevejay/react-roving-tabindex/README.md

 const ToolbarButton = ({ disabled = false, children }: Props) => {
   const ref = React.useRef<HTMLButtonElement>(null);
-  // onKeyDown and onClick are stable for the lifetime of the component: const [tabIndex, focused, onKeyDown, onClick] = useRovingTabIndex(
+  // handleKeyDown and handleClick are stable for the lifetime of the component: const [tabIndex, focused, handleKeyDown, handleClick] = useRovingTabIndex(
     ref, // don't change the value of this ref disabled // change this as you like throughout the lifetime of the component );